LMHartley/Project/README.txt

 Project Management
 ---------------
 This project uses an agile methodology.
-Please see Trello board at the following link: https://trello.com/b/hUgE6PKq/image-hosting-application
+Please see my Trello board at the following link: https://trello.com/b/hUgE6PKq/image-hosting-application

 Running the application